jarecoo/practice/notes.md

     - “Minimalism for me is having good quality versions of the things I need”
 - “There are two ways to be wealthy - to get everything you want, or to want everything you have.
 Which is easier right here and right now?”
 The Daily Stoic, p.95
 - “The good things in life cost what they cost.
 The unnecessary are not worth it at any price.
 The key is being aware of the difference” The Daily Stoic, p.97
+- “Don’t overdress your thought in fine language.
+Don’t be a person of too many words and too many deeds” The Daily Stoic, p.115
 - The things my patients say they'll miss the most are NOT seeing the World Landmarks, buying fancy things, that new car, "living it up" party style, etc. (https://www.reddit.com/r/LifeProTips/comments/80dsy9/lpt_after_working_with_terminally_ill_cancer/).
 Here is an actual compiled list:
     * Watching my sons throw a baseball
     * Listening to my grandparents tell stories